 Fixed costs, such as insurance, taxes, and depreciation, become less costly per mile when spread over a higher number of miles driven.

 Variable costs, such as gas, maintenance, and tires, tend to increase with miles driven, though other factors such as gas prices impact these as well.

 As a result, a high-mileage driver tends to be over-reimbursed relative to a low-mileage driver.
 Here’s an illustration using the 2019 IRS rate of $0.58/mile:

 Both employees pay the same amount for their driver’s license, vehicle taxes, and car insurance (for the most part).
 Employee B will spend more on maintenance and tires and spend a lot more for gas.
 But Employee B is not going to spend $14,210 more in gas, maintenance, and tires than Employee A. Plus, Employee A’s car depreciation by itself will likely exceed $2,000.

 Here is a comparison of the average business costs of a midsize vehicle driven 5,500 vs. 30,000 miles:

-Employee A is getting shortchanged.
-Employee B is making bank.
+Employee A got shortchanged.
+Employee B made bank.
 This is a huge inequality, and it happens all the time.

 Most mileage rates do not fluctuate with gas prices, adding to the problem.
 For example, the IRS rate only generally tracks with gas prices but historically has not adjusted with spikes.